Sonalpdas/Gallivanter/README.md

 * **sanitizedHtml**: { type: String, required: true }

 **Note**:
-1. slug field captures value corresponding to post id.
-This value is used on the URL to replace post id with meaniful value (in this case replace with post title)
+1. slug field is used to replace random id generated for post with post tile.
+'Read more' page will show post title instead of post id in the URL.
 2. sanitizedHtml field is used to capture sanitize markdown value to prevent any kind on inadvertant/malicious attempt to break the HTML

 ## Screen reference